-Applications for the 2018 UK MBA programs are now open!
+The University of Kentucky MBA application deadlines are May 11th for the One Year MBA and July 1st for the Professional MBA program.
 Let us help you through the process with the following admissions requirements:

-- Start the Graduate School Application and submit the application fee directly to the Graduate School.
+- Start/Submit the Graduate School Application and the application fee directly to the Graduate School.
+Veterans can email the Graduate School regarding applying for an application fee waiver.

 - One Letter of Recommendation from an individual (e.g., professors, current or former supervisors, etc.) who is able to objectively assess the quality of your character, capabilities and accomplishments as well as your overall potential as an MBA student and future business leader.